dckesler/react-day-two/README.md

 ###Mini Project
 - Try not to get lost in the steps
 - Continually think of what you're trying to build over what you think the step wants
-- You're learning how JavaScript works more than how React works
+- You're learning how JavaScript works more than React-specific syntax